Add dynamic web content to your publication.

 Use embedded web content to integrate HTML5-based animations.

-Will open all links in that same web viewer window - if this is unckeched, tapping links in a web viewer will open the browser pop-up window (this is the same pop-up window as the one triggered by http hyperlinks).
+- Open Links Inline: Will open all links in that same web viewer window - if this is unchecked, tapping links in a web viewer will open the browser pop-up window (this is the same pop-up window as the one triggered by http hyperlinks).

 Displaying a PDF in a web viewer (either embedded or online) is possible only on the iPad.
 To achieve a similar result on Android, you may need to create a web hyperlink to the PDF.

 You can also decide to open a URL in the device browser, e.g. if you want to allow readers to save a PDF.

 5. Checking whether a reader is offline or online

 Sometimes you may want to display embedded web content if a reader is offline, and online web content if the reader is online.
 Check out this article to learn how this can be done.

 If you want to quickly add a snippet of HTML code, you can select Raw HTML from the list of elements and just paste the code in the 'Raw HTML' field.
 There is no need to create separate html pages in the